-When an executive session is to be held, the notice must state the specific provision of law authorizing the executive session.
+When a public body intends to conduct an executive session, the notice must state the specific provision of law authorizing the executive session.
 A.R.S. § 38-431.02(B); see Form 7.5.
 This provision requires that the notice specify the numbered paragraph of subsection (A) of A.R.S. § 38-431.03 that authorizes the executive session.
 A general citation to A.R.S. § 38-431.03 or subsection (A) of that section is insufficient.
 For example, a public body intending to meet in executive session for purposes of discussing the purchase or lease of real property must cite in its notice "A.R.S. § 38-431.03(A)(7)."
-The public body must cite only the paragraphs applicable to the matters to be discussed and should not issue a standardized form notice that cites all executive session provisions.
-In addition, an agenda is required for an executive session.
-A.R.S. § 38-431.02(G); see Section 7.7.3.
+The public body must cite only the paragraphs applicable to the matters to be discussed and cannot issue a standardized form notice that cites all executive session provisions.
+In addition, an agenda is required for an executive session and must contain only a "general description of the matters to be considered."
+A.R.S. § 38-431.02(I); see Section 7.7.3.

 In the case of an executive session concerning personnel matters, the public body must give written notice to the affected officer, appointee, or employee in addition to the public notice described above.
-A.R.S. § 38-431.03(A)(1); see Section 7.9.4; Form 7.13.
-Such written notice must be provided not less than 24 hours before the scheduled meeting.
+A.R.S. § 38-431.03(A)(1); see Section 7.9.5.1; Form 7.13.
+Such written notice must be provided not less than twenty-four hours before the scheduled meeting.
+A.R.S. § 38-431.03(A)(1).

-Many public bodies do not know whether they will have any legal questions on matters on the agenda until the discussion occurs.
+Many public bodies do not know whether they will have any legal questions regarding matters on the agenda until the discussion occurs.
 The Attorney General previously opined that public bodies may provide with their notices and agendas a statement that matters on the public meeting agenda may be discussed in executive session for the purpose of obtaining legal advice thereon, pursuant to A.R.S. § 38-431.03(A)(3).
 Ariz.
 Att'y Gen. Op.
 I90-19.
 An example of such a statement is "The Board may vote to hold an executive session for the purpose of obtaining legal advice from the Board's attorney on any matter listed on the agenda pursuant to A.R.S. § 38-431.03(A)(3)."
 Similar statements are not sufficient for other types of executive sessions.
 See Section 7.7 for further discussion.